Joseph Schlessinger

 Joseph Schlessinger (born Josip Schlessinger; 26 March 1945) is a Yugoslav-born Israeli-American biochemist and biophysician.
-He is chair of the Pharmacology Department at Yale University School of Medicine in New Haven, Connecticut, as well as the founding director of the school's new Cancer Biology Institute.
+He served as the chair of the Pharmacology Department at Yale University School of Medicine in New Haven, Connecticut from 2001 to 2022.
+He is the founding director of the school's Cancer Biology Institute.
 His area of research is signaling through tyrosine phosphorylation, which is important in many areas of cellular regulation, especially growth control and cancer.
 Schlessinger's work has led to an understanding of the mechanism of transmembrane signaling by receptor tyrosine kinases and how the resulting signals control cell growth and differentiation.

 Biography

 Josip Schlessinger was born in Topusko to Jewish parents.
 His father Imre came from Szalatnok, Kingdom of Hungary, Kingdom of Hungary, since 1920 Slatina; Imre's first wife and child had been deported to Auschwitz.
 Schlessinger's mother Rivka was from Bugojno; her first husband had been murdered by the Ustaše.
 Imre and Rivka met in a labor camp on the Adriatic island of Rab in 1943 and joined a group of Jewish Partisans.

 When Schlessinger was born on 26 March 1945 he was wrapped in a British military parachute.
 He was named for his grandfather.
 After World War II the family moved to Osijek, where another son, Darko David, was born.
 Imre Schlessinger once made a joke at the expense of Tito and was sentenced to several months in jail.

 The family moved to Israel in 1948.
 Schlessinger served his compulsory military service with the Golani Brigade and was commissioned an officer.
 As part of his reserve duty he participated in the Six-Day War and the Yom Kippur War.

 Schlessinger received his BSc degree in Chemistry and Physics in 1968 (magna cum laude), and an MSc degree in chemistry (also magna cum laude) in 1970 from the Hebrew University of Jerusalem.

 He obtained his PhD degree in biophysics from the Weizmann Institute of Science in 1974.
 From 1974 to 1976, he was a postdoctoral fellow in the Departments of Chemistry and Applied Physics at Cornell University in Ithaca, New York, working with Watt W. Webb, among others.
 From 1977 to 1978, he was a visiting fellow in the immunology branch of the National Cancer Institute.